 Pregnancy and Heartburn

-Chances are good that you’re one of more than three-fourths of pregnant women who experience the churning and burning of heartburn or acid indigestion.
+Chances are good that you’re one of more than many pregnant women who experience the churning and burning of heartburn or acid indigestion.
 It typically hits somewhere in the second or third trimester, and it can be miserable.